jaanvi-bajaj/GreenTech-Solutions/README.md

 - ✅ Proper error handling

 ---

-## 📄 License

-This project is created for educational purposes as part of CSIT128 Assignment 2.

----

-## 👤 Author

-**Student Information:**
-- Course: CSIT128
-- Assignment: Assignment 2 - Company Profile Website
 - Topic: GreenTech Solutions (Renewable Energy)

----

-## 🎉 You're All Set!

-Your GreenTech Solutions website is ready to run.
+GreenTech Solutions website is ready to run.
 Follow the installation and setup instructions above, and you'll have a fully functional renewable energy company website with database integration!

-**Good luck with your assignment! 🚀**